- Total units 24 Units

 Literary Chinese is a written language that matured long before the Qin dynasty (221-206 B.C.), when China first became an empire.
 It continued to be used by China's governing and elite cultures for nearly three millennia.
 A command of Literary Chinese is therefore indispensable for the study of any aspect of Chinese literature, thought, history, politics, or society before the twentieth century.

 The idioms, syntax, style, and allusions of Literary Chinese continue to pervade the modern language.
 Its enduring influence results from the fact that the great legacies of Chinese culture, right down to the present day, have been largely preserved in this medium.
-Contemporary Chinese political and social discourse, and education, places increasing emphasis on knowledge of pre-modern Chinese culture and on familiarity with texts written in Literary Chinese.
-So without a grounding in Literary Chinese, it is impossible to gain a full understanding of the language or content of newspaper articles, literary works, and scholarly prose written in contemporary Taiwan, Hong Kong, and the People's Republic of China.
+Contemporary Chinese political and social discourse, and education, place increasing emphasis on knowledge of pre-modern Chinese culture and on familiarity with texts written in Literary Chinese.
+So without a grounding in Literary Chinese, it is impossible to gain a full understanding of the language or content of newspaper articles, literary works, and scholarly prose written in contemporary Taiwan, Hong Kong, and mainland China.
 Texts written in Literary Chinese have also shaped the linguistic and cultural traditions of Korea, Japan, and Vietnam.

 The Literary Chinese Minor offers a way into these rich worlds, past and present, through their primary sources.
 It begins with an introduction to the main sentence patterns and grammatical features of texts from the pre-Qin (before 221 BC) and Han (206 BC to 220 AD) periods.
 It expands its focus to texts from different periods of the imperial era.
 It culminates with close study of the registers of language specific to a range of different types of text.
 Throughout, the focus is on philological translation.
 The Minor therefore introduces students to the Sinological reference tools and the contextual knowledge necessary for a full appreciation of the texts under study.